-You've gotta love summer in New York.
-You can't swing a cup of sangria without spilling on a great summer party—from world-class DJs at the best clubs in NYC to pool powwows on rooftop bars to prohibition-era jazz soirees like the fantastic Jazz Age Lawn Party, there's a little something for everyone.
+If you love summer in New York, then you definitely love summer parties.
+NYC offers many warm-weather bashes, at which you can swing a cup of sangria and try not to cause a spill.
+From world-class DJs at the best clubs in NYC to powwows at rooftop bars to prohibition-era jazz soirees like the fantastic Jazz Age Lawn Party as well as killer summer concerts, there's a little something for everyone.
 So head out and make the most of it!
 Here's a list of top-notch shindigs to get you started.

 RECOMMENDED: Full guide to things to do in the summer in NYC

 Justin Carter, an avant-garde DJ-composer, and Eamon Harkin, with a flare for Detroit techno, know how to get a party started.
-This year, the weekly Mister Sunday summer series moves from its previous Industry City location to the outdoor bar-meets-restaurant venue, Nowadays, located on the edge of Bushwick.
-There’ll be plenty to eat from with Country Boys Taqueria and Nowadays’ vegan and veggie-friendly kitchen, some fresh, locally brewed beer and sangria, sodas from Brooklyn Soda Works and no restrictions on dogs or kids!
+Last year, the weekly Mister Sunday summer series moves from its previous Industry City location to the outdoor bar-meets-restaurant venue, Nowadays, located on the edge of Bushwick.
+There’ll be plenty to eat from Nowadays’ vegan and veggie-friendly kitchen, some fresh, locally brewed beer and sangria, and no restrictions on dogs or kids!

 Almost two decades of packing the Long Island City museum courtyard with NYC's music aficionados and sun-worshiping revelers, MoMA PS1's Warm Up is bigger than ever, with as strong a lineup as it's had in years.
-This year's highlights includes bands, DJs and producers like Joy Orbison, Skream, Hot Chip, Celestial Trax, DJ Drama, Honey Soundsystem, Brodinski, Ben UFO and the original "Hotline Bling"-er D.R.A.M.
+This year's highlights include bands, DJs and producers like Jackmaster, DADRAS, Jacques Greene, DJ Voices and more.
 This one is as reliable as they come.
-MoMA PS1.
-June 11–Aug 27, Sat 3–9pm; $25, advance $22.

 Looking for a California-backyard-party vibe, complete with carne asada and élotes on the grill?
-Well, then head to Str8 West Coastin’, where you’ll find expert selectors Still Life, Eleven and Dopeshoes playing only West Coast treats from the likes of Dre, Snoop, Cube, E-40 and Too Short on the third Saturday of any summer month.
-This year’s guest DJs include Dstrukt, Meka and Dirtyfinger.
-Past summers have also featured appearances from top-notch swag like W-shaped foam hands (for Westsiiiiide), beer coozies, California-shaped temporary tattoos and, of course, hologram Tupac!
-The summer’s best-kept secret!
-R.S.V.P. here.
+Well, then head to Str8 West Coastin’, where you’ll find expert selectors Still Life, Eleven, Dopeshoes and Destrukt playing only West Coast tuneage from the likes of Dre, Snoop, Cube, E-40 and Too Short.
+Snag top-notch swag like W-shaped foam hands (for Westsiiiiide), Tupac beer coozies, temporary tattoos while munching on some finger-lickin' Colombian BBQ.
+The secret party is totally free, but make sure to R.S.V.P. in advance.

-Full Moon, the annual dance-friendly beach bash named for and modeled after the monthly all-night parties on the Thai island of Ko Pha Ngan, returns to Governors Island for its sixth edition.
-This year, the party expands as a two-day festival, presenting a diverse, kickass bill including SBTRKT, Santigold, Pusha T, Black Coffee, Julio Bashmore, Moodymann, Dave Harrington and more TBA.
+Full Moon, the annual dance-friendly beach bash named for and modeled after the monthly all-night parties on the Thai island of Ko Pha Ngan, returns to Governors Island for its seventh edition.
+This year, the party acts as a one-day festival, presenting a diverse, kickass bill including Vic Mensa, DJ Harvey, Tops, Jeremy Underground, Donna Leake and more.

-For ready-to-party New Yorkers, one of the season's best shindigs is Tiki Disco, making occasional forays into Rockaway Beach from its usual location at the Well.
+For ready-to-party New Yorkers, one of the season's best shindigs is Tiki Disco, making occasional forays at Output from its usual location at the Well.
 If you’ve been there, you know the drill—lots of beer-swillin’ dancey-dance fun, with Eli Escobar, Lloydski and Andy Pry serving up the rhythmic-motion-inducing goodness.
-Various locations and dates, visit tikidisco.tumblr.com for details.
-Sun 2–10pm; $TBA.
+For tickets, visit tikidisco.com.